 Students may reference the NC-SARA website to verify that Mid-Atlantic Christian University is authorized to offer distance learning courses in their state.
 Registration of students from states not included in NC-SARA may require additional time and information so please allow additional time for this process.

 Students have the right to file a complaint against an institution when regulations regarding the delivery of distance education are not followed or regarding the loss of tuition and fees as a result of unfair business practices.
 Institutions must provide both current and prospective students with contact information for filing complaints with its accrediting body and the appropriate state agency for handling complaints in a student’s resident state.

 Students residing outside of the State of North Carolina while taking online courses from Mid-Atlantic Christian University who desire to resolve an academic grievance or complaint should first follow Mid-Atlantic Christian University’s Student Complaint Process.
 For more information, see the following official MACU policy on student complaint processes, found here.
-Questions may be addressed to Mrs. Beth Cross (firstname.lastname@example.org; 252-334-2000) or Dr. Kevin Larsen (email@example.com; 252-334-2000) at Mid-Atlantic Christian University, 715 N Poindexter St., Elizabeth City, NC 27909.
+Questions may be addressed to Dr. Bane Angles (email@example.com; 252-334-2000) or Dr. Kevin Larsen (firstname.lastname@example.org; 252-334-2000) at Mid-Atlantic Christian University, 715 N Poindexter St., Elizabeth City, NC 27909.

 If a complaint cannot be resolved through the institution’s complaint process, students may file a complaint with:

 The North Carolina Post-Secondary Education Complaints unit.
-Please review the NC Post-Secondary Education Student Complaint Policy (PDF), print and complete the NC Post-Secondary Education Complaint Form (PDF) and submit the complaint to:
+Please review the NC Post-Secondary Education Student Complaint Policy (PDF) and complete the online NC Post-Secondary Education Complaint Form.
+For more information contact: